RackTables/racktables/README.md

 #service mysql-server start
 ```

-goto http://address.to.your.server/racktables/index.php and follow the instructions
+Browse to http://address.to.your.server/racktables/index.php and follow the instructions.

 Note: set secret.php permissions when prompted.
 ```